 SE Navigation, GTE and all models in between get the Discovery Navigation setup – it uses the same eight-inch screen as in the SE but has sat-nav built in.
 While there’s something to be said for VW’s more detailed map graphics, it’s no easier to operate or follow than your favourite smartphone sat-nav app mirrored on the car’s infotainment screen.
 This upgraded system also buys you a three-year subscription to VW’s Car Net for real-time updates on traffic, parking spaces, fuel prices and news.
 Essentially, it’s a gimmick you can probably live without.

-Which brings you nicely to the Discovery Navigation Pro system – a £1,325 option.
+Which brings you nicely to the optional Discovery Navigation Pro system.
 It has a smarter 9.2-inch screen with a glassy finish and even-more-detailed graphics.
 Sadly, that bigger screen comes at the expense of the volume knob, which is replaced by fiddly touchscreen buttons.
 Voice recognition and gesture controls are also fitted but they are a little hit-and-miss in their operation.
 The DVD player and 64GB of music storage are nice features, but not enough to recommend this ahead of either of the standard systems.

 Your money is much better spent on the 12.3-inch Active Info Display digital driver’s display – standard on VW Golf GTI models and above, and an option on the rest of the range bar basic S cars, where it’s not available at all.
 Pioneered in expensive Audis, this display replaces the rev-counter and speed dials with a gorgeous sharp screen that you can switch between a number of functions including conventional-looking dials and a huge map display.
 The latter is colourful, detailed and extremely easy to follow, it raises the Golf’s interior to a level that other family hatchbacks can’t match.